UKG Pro vs ADP Lyric: An objective comparison

 ADP offers tiered support and professional services.
 Lyric clients receive access to a dedicated Client Success Executive, a global service team, and the ability to outsource key functions.
 Mid-market customers using Workforce Now can subscribe to the HR Assist package, which includes compliance tools, templates, and advisory access.

 UKG provides a comprehensive support structure under its 'Partner for Life' experience.
-UKG Pro customers benefit from 24/7 support, an account manager, and access to the UKG Community.
-Both UKG Ready and Pro offer self-guided learning, certification programs, and robust onboarding support.
+UKG Pro customers get 24/7 support, an account manager, and access to the UKG Community.
+Both UKG Ready and Pro offer self-guided learning, certification programs, and strong onboarding support.

 Pricing

-Both ADP and UKG follow a quote-based pricing model, with per-employee-per-month (PEPM) structures.
+Both ADP and UKG use a quote-based pricing model, with per-employee-per-month (PEPM) structures.
 Expect additional charges for implementation, integrations, and specialist modules.

 In summary (TL;DR)

 UKG Pro vs ADP Lyric is a close match at the enterprise level.
-Choose ADP Lyric if your priorities include global payroll, compliance automation, and service outsourcing.
-Opt for UKG Pro if your business demands complex labor scheduling, employee experience features, and integrated time and talent management.
+Choose ADP Lyric if your priorities are global payroll, compliance automation, and service outsourcing.
+Opt for UKG Pro if your business needs complex labor scheduling, employee experience features, and integrated time and talent management.

-For mid-sized businesses, ADP Workforce Now and UKG Ready offer strong alternatives, with differing strengths: Workforce Now is a payroll-first system with deep compliance roots; UKG Ready emphasizes usability and workforce flexibility.
+For mid-sized businesses, ADP Workforce Now and UKG Ready offer strong alternatives with different strengths.
+Workforce Now is a payroll-first system with deep compliance roots.
+UKG Ready emphasizes usability and workforce flexibility.

 Featured white papers